ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 {: #fig-res-pt title="Plaintext Response Content"}

-This plaintext Response is encapsulated into a message in "`message/ohttp-res`" form by generating an Encapsulated Response.
-An Encapsulated Response is comprised of a nonce and the AEAD-protected binary HTTP response message.
+This plaintext Response is encapsulated into a message in "`message/ohttp-res`" form by generating an encapsulated response.
+An encapsulated response is comprised of a nonce and the AEAD-protected binary HTTP response message.

-An Encapsulated Response is shown in {{fig-enc-response}}. {{response}} describes the process for constructing and processing an Encapsulated Response.
+An encapsulated response is shown in {{fig-enc-response}}. {{response}} describes the process for constructing and processing an encapsulated response.

 ~~~
 Encapsulated Response {